peterMuriuki/opensrp-keycloak-themes/README.md

 Access a running keycloak application at https://localhost:8080

 This binds the themes folder to the container's keycloak themes folder.
-Themes caching is disabled so feel free to test out changes to the themes as you make them.
+Themes caching is disabled so feel free to test out changes to the themes in real time.

-**Changing themes**
+**Changing themes on keycloak**

 1. Go to `http://localhost:8080/auth/admin/master/console/#/realms/master/theme-settings`
-2. There is a form with the different types of themes that can be applied.

 ## Further Readings.